toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/ajax-calls-using-vapor-4/index.md

 ---
 type: post
-slug: ajax-calls-using-vapor-4
 title: AJAX calls using Vapor 4
 description: Learn how to implement Asynchronous JavaScript and XML (AJAX) calls using Leaf templates and Vapor 4 as a server.
 publication: 2020-12-18 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## What is AJAX?